Topics, R

 @ Support for general relativity: Zel'dovich & Grishchuk SPU(86), SPU(88); Chermyanin SPU(90); Ferrari TMP(90); Grishchuk SPU(90); Ohta & Kimura NCB(91).

-Relativity Principle > s.a. [general relativity; special relativity]; Covariance; Reference Frames.
+Relativity Principle > s.a.
+Covariance; reference frames.

 * Idea: The statement that physical laws should be invariant under a change of coordinate system; Different versions differ by which laws are included, and which coordinate systems (e.g., all smoothly related ones for general relativity); The latter basically amounts to specifying which group of transformations transforms one frame into another (e.g., the Galilean Group for Newtonian mechanics).